-Inland Bank and Trust started in 1977 and is headquartered in Oak Brook, Illinois.
-It manages $1 billion in assets along with deposits totaling $895 million, which makes it a medium-size bank.
-Inland Bank and Trust lacks premium access to customer service, with no options for live chat or all-day service.
+Inland Bank and Trust was founded in 1977 with headquarters in Oak Brook, Illinois.
+It manages $1 billion in assets and deposits totaling $895 million, which makes it a medium-size bank.
+Inland Bank and Trust lacks premium access to customer service, with no live chat or all-day service options available.
 It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-On the whole, Inland Bank and Trust is a bank with better alternatives, with a score of 3.8 stars out of 5 from the SmartAsset team.
-Inland Bank and Trust has the complete selection of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-It has a fair savings rate; you can find higher rates with other banks.
-If you're interested in stress-free personal checking, Inland Bank and Trust's standard checking does not carry a monthly charge.
-Obtaining a checking account with no monthly fee, in addition to a savings account with a high interest rate at the same institution is the best option for getting the most income on your deposits while maintaining convenient access to your money.
+On the whole, Inland Bank and Trust is an acceptable bank choice, but may leave you wanting more, with a rating of 3.8 out of 5 stars from our experts.
+Inland Bank and Trust has a complete choice of product offerings, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+It has a fair savings rate; other popular banks have higher rates.
+If you're interested in stress-free personal checking, the bank's standard checking does not have a monthly maintenance charge.
+Banks that offer free checking and a high interest rate savings account are the best bet for getting the highest income on your deposits while maintaining convenient access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-Inland Bank and Trust features a savings rate of 0.10%, which is fair compared to the average U.S. bank.
-Its one-year and five-year term lengths CDs earn at a rate of 0.75% and 1.51%, respectively, while its highest-yielding money market account has an APY of 0.25%.
-Given its poor savings rate, you should consider choosing another bank to earn more on your deposits.
+Inland Bank and Trust has a savings rate of 0.10%, which is fair compared to the average U.S. bank.
+Inland Bank and Trust's one-year CD has a rate of 0.75% and the five-year CD earns at a rate of 1.51%, while its highest-yielding money market account has an APY of 0.25%.
+Given its below average savings rate, you should consider looking at the competition to open savings accounts.

 How Inland Bank and Trust's Savings Rates Compare

 Inland Bank and Trust is a brick-and-mortar bank, with 12 total bank locations in Illinois.
-With mobile and web apps, Inland Bank and Trust makes mobile banking convenient, even on the go.
-It does not have all-day customer service with actual service representatives.
-You can get help during its hours, which are Monday through Friday, 8:30 a.m. to 6:00 p.m.
+It also offers access to mobile and web apps for easy access and banking on the go.
+It does not provide access to all-day customer service with representatives.
+You can get help during its customer service hours, which are Monday through Friday, 8:30 a.m. to 6:00 p.m.
 CT; Saturday, and 9:00 a.m. to 1:00 p.m.
 CT.
-Inland Bank and Trust's online and mobile banking platforms get mediocre marks from customers.
-With 14 ratings on both iOS and Android platforms, the Inland Bank and Trust mobile app rates a 2.5 out of 5 (compared to the national average of 3.8).
-Inland Bank and Trust's mobile app allows you to control your funds by reviewing monthly statements, sending and receiving funds as well as reaching customer service.
-Inland Bank and Trust gets a superb consumer satisfaction rating based on relatively few consumer complaints registered with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+Inland Bank and Trust's online and mobile banking services get poor marks from customers.
+Out of 14 customer reviews on iOS and Android platforms, the Inland Bank and Trust mobile app is scored at 2.5 out of 5 (compared to the national average of 3.8).
+Inland Bank and Trust's mobile app lets you manage your accounts by reviewing account balances, transferring funds and reaching customer service.
+Inland Bank and Trust receives an exceptional consumer satisfaction rating based on comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-Inland Bank and Trust is a medium-size bank and owns $1 billion in assets as well as deposits totaling $895 million.
-Its Texas Ratio is 7.56%, denoting that the bank is in good financial shape and improbable to fail.
+Inland Bank and Trust is currently a medium-size bank and manages $1 billion in assets as well as deposits totaling $895 million.
+Its Texas Ratio is 7.56%, denoting that the bank is in good financial condition and unlikely to fail.
 Additionally, Inland Bank and Trust is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis